- 5 ECTS

 Expected learning outcomes

-Students are introduced to the fundamental principles of digitalforensics.
-The students will be expected to be able to survey a digitalcrime scene and to acquire, analyze, and present digital evidence in aforensically sound manner.
+Students are able to explain the fundamental principles of digital forensics.
+The students are able to survey a digital crime scene and to acquire, analyze and present digital evidence in a forensically sound manner.

 - Digital investigations and evidence

 - Timeline analysis

 Form(s) of Assessment